Geoogolla/enterprise-docs/docs/security.md

 ---
 layout: post
-title: Bold Reports Security – Embedded Reports | Bold Reports
+title: Bold Reports Security – Enterprise Reporting | Bold Reports
-description: Learn about the security of Bold Reports Embedded in terms of authentication, authorization, data security, network security and more.
+description: Learn about the security of Bold Reports Enterprise in terms of authentication, authorization, data security, network security and more.
 platform: bold-reports
 documentation: ug
 ---